Vincent Ogé

-Born on Saint-Domingue into a slaveholding family, Ogé was sent at the age of eleven to the city of Bordeaux, France by his parents to be apprenticed to a goldsmith.
+Born on Saint-Domingue into a family of the planter class, Ogé was sent at the age of eleven to the city of Bordeaux, France by his parents to be apprenticed to a goldsmith.
 Returning to the colony after seven years, he settled down in Cap‑Français as a coffee merchant in the employ of his uncle, acquiring partial ownership of his family's plantation.
-By the 1780's, Ogé's business dealings had made him the richest merchant of African descent in the city.
+By the 1780s, Ogé's business dealings had made him the richest merchant of African descent in the city.

 In 1788, Ogé travelled to France to both clear his debts and bring several lawsuits his family was engaged in before the Conseil du Roi.
 A year later, the French Revolution began, and he joined the revolutionary camp.
 After absentee white planters rejected his proposals for abolishing discriminatory colonial laws against free people of colour, he joined an advocacy group whose members demanded political representation in the national assembly.

-On March 1790, deputies of the assembly approved a law granting voting rights to free people of colour in French colonies.
+In March 1790, deputies of the assembly approved a law granting voting rights to free people of colour in French colonies.
 In the same month, Ogé returned to Saint-Domingue, where he rebelled against the colonial government after it refused implement the law.
 The uprising was suppressed, and Ogé was captured and executed.
-After his death, Ogé was used to promote mulatto supremacy, which led to the eventual collapse of his reputation.